aqlaboratory/openfold-3/docs/source/Inference.md

 #### 3.2.2 📂 Inference with Precomputed MSAs
 This mode allows inference using MSA files prepared manually or by external tools.
 We recommend this mode for high-throughput screeing applications where you want to run hundreds or thousands of predictions.
-See the {doc}`precomputed MSA documentation <precomputed_msa_how_to>` for a step-by-step tutorial, the {doc}`MSA generation guide <precomputed_msa_generation_how_to>` for using our MSA generation pipeline and the `precomputed MSA explanatory document <precomputed_msa_explanation>` for a more in-depth explanation on how precomputed MSA handling works.
+See the {doc}`precomputed MSA documentation <precomputed_msa_how_to>` for a step-by-step tutorial, the {doc}`MSA generation guide <precomputed_msa_generation_how_to>` for using our MSA generation pipeline and the {doc}`precomputed MSA explanatory document <precomputed_msa_explanation>` for a more in-depth explanation on how precomputed MSA handling works.

 An example query json with a sample of how the alignment directories can be formatted is available [here](https://huggingface.co/OpenFold/OpenFold3/tree/main/OpenFold3_Examples/documentation%20examples/multimer_precomputed_msa)